 U – Unsatisfactory

-Students in grades 4-8 have the opportunity to participate in several extra-curricular activities.
-Students in 5-8th grades also may participate in the Spelling Bee and/or Math Bowl.
+Students in grades 3-8 have the opportunity to participate in some extra-curricular activities.
 Activities include:

-WINTER: basketball (both boys and girls), cheerleading (girls)
+WINTER: basketball (both boys and girls), dance team (girls)

 SPRING: track and field (both boys and girls), bowling (co-ed)

-Hot lunch is available each day through catering from Lancer Dining.
-Students have the opportunity to sign up for lunches on a monthly basis, ordering as many or as few as they wish.
-Meals include a main dish, fruit and vegetable, or students can purchase a salad with dinner roll.
+Hot lunch is available each day through catering from Premier Catering.
+Students have the opportunity to sign up for lunches on a weekly basis, ordering as many or as few as they wish.
+Three options are available: HOT MEAL, SANDWICH, or a SALAD.
+You do not need to order lunch every day - you choose based on the menu.

 Anoka-Hennepin District 11 provides busing for Kindergarten through 8th grade students living within District 11 boundaries.
 The week before school starts, you will be notified by mail of the bus pick up time and other necessary bus information.